 In contrast, containers have a resale value.
 If you use a container for storage for a while and then decide you don't need it anymore, you may sell it and recover a significant percentage of your investment.

 Are you curious to know about living in a storage unit?
-Check out this blog:
+Check out Can You Live in a Storage Unit?

-Storage Unit V/S Container Storage Unit: Cost Breakdown
+Storage Unit V/S Container Storage Unit - Cost Breakdown

-Aspect | Storage Unit | Container Storage Unit |
+Cost Element | Self-Storage Unit | Container Storage Unit |

 ---|---|---|